 - Average Gross Margin = 1-(SKU Cost / Product Price Paid)

-Section C: This portion of the dashboard of speaks to the impact of discounts, refunds, and marketing spend on orders and revenue.
+This portion of the dashboard of speaks to the impact of discounts and refunds on orders and revenue.

 Discounts can be an important lever in driving new customer acquisition.
 We highlight a few different views of discounts since this is a lever that you will want to watch closely and use sparingly.
 Nearly all businesses discount at some point during the year.
 Thinking through your discount strategy ahead of time can help aid your decision making around this lever.